 The measures described below are non-discretionary, and must be implemented by NASA so that they become binding conditions of any grant or permit issued to the applicant, as appropriate, for the exemption in section 7(o)(2) to apply.
 NASA has a continuing duty to regulate the activity covered by this incidental take statement.
-If NASA (1) fails to implement the conservation measures or fails to require the applicants to adhere to KSC's conservation measures in the project description (2) fails to assume and implement reasonable and prudent measures and associated terms and conditions or (3) fails to require the applicant to adhere to the reasonable and prudent measures and associated terms that are added to the permit or grant document, the protective coverage of section 7(o)(2) may lapse.
+If NASA (1) fails to implement the conservation measures or fails to require the applicants to adhere to KSC's conservation measures in the project description (2) fails to assume and implement reasonable and prudent measures and associated terms and conditions or (3) fails to require the applicant to adhere to the reasonable and prudent measures and associated terms and conditions of the incidental take statement through enforceable terms that are added to the permit or grant document, the protective coverage of section 7(o)(2) may lapse.
 In order to monitor the impact of incidental take, NASA must report the progress of the action and its impacts on the species to the Service as specified in the incidental take statement.
 [50 CFR §402.14(i) (3)].